Which Heads Matter for Reasoning? RL-Guided KV Cache Compression: Experiments

-\textbf{Self-distillation Sampling.}\quad Self-distillation sampling provides stable reward signals throughout training, as shown in Figure~\ref{fig:ablation} (middle).
-In contrast to typical RLVR that utilizes sparse rewards for capability enhancement, our work leverages RL for capability preservation under sparsity constraints.
-Training on problems suited to the model's reasoning capability maintains relatively stable reward signals throughout optimization, while training on overly challenging problems leads to unstable and sparse reward signals that provide weak and insufficient guidance for head identification.
+\textbf{Self-distillation Sampling.}\quad Self-distillation sampling provides stable reward signals throughout training, as shown in~\cref{fig:ablation} (middle).
+In contrast to typical RLVR, training on problems suited to the model's reasoning capability maintains relatively stable reward signals throughout optimization, while training on challenging problems leads to unstable and sparse reward signals that provide weak and insufficient guidance for head identification.

-\textbf{Base L1 penalty Weight.}\quad The base regularization weight $\beta$ controls the strength of L1 penalty applied to gating adapters during RL training.
-Figure~\ref{fig:ablation} (right) shows that a moderate $\beta$ value of 0.001 achieves an optimal balance between sparsity and reward signal strength.
+\textbf{Base L1 penalty Weight.}\quad The base regularization weight $\beta$ controls the strength of the L1 penalty applied to gating adapters during RL training. \cref{fig:ablation} (right) shows that a moderate $\beta$ value of 0.001 achieves an optimal balance between sparsity and reward signal strength.
 Excessive penalty ($\beta=0.005$) dominates the optimization process, weakening reward signals through over-compression, while insufficient penalty ($\beta=0.0002$) fails to induce adequate sparsity, leading to premature convergence with limited exploration of the reward landscape.

+\textbf{Sink + Local Window.}\quad \cref{tab:ablation_window} ablates the compressed-head window on Llama-3.1-8B-R1 / Math500.
+At low sparsity, \shortname\ is robust to window choice; at high sparsity, larger windows extend the lossless range and soften the degradation cliff.
+Doubling the window costs only a marginal per-head KV residual but unlocks an additional sparsity stop.
+In practice, we recommend modestly enlarging the window when targeting high sparsity.